gbruneau/ColorPkr/README.md

 * add file upload/download including using drag and drop
 * add copy to clipboard on hex, rgb, hsl, hsl 255
-* test text against bacgroud color
+* add tool: Text against backgroud
   * color on black
   * color on white
   * white on color